and welcome to our German is Easy- Learn German Online – Course. Today, we’ll start talking about the

 b) Ich bin nach Hause gegangen. (past B)

-Here’s an example with the verb ziehen (to pull)
+Take the verb ziehen (to pull) for example

 - Ich ziehe.
 (I pull.)Ich zog. (past A)

 That’s the past, and one of the related nouns is der Zug (the train, the drag).

 Sure, it’s not a perfect match, but it might be at least a hint.

 Anyway, I think I’ve spent enough time talking about why we should learn past tense.

 And today, we’ll ease into the topic with a little overview.

 And there are two simple facts about the past.

 Number one: everything was better.
 And number two: everything was cheaper.